dxw/playbook/research-activities/card-sort.md

 When giving participants a stack of content cards, make sure to randomise the order they’re in **Take lots of pictures**
 Clearly mark these with the participant, date and number

-## Examples

-TODO: we need some photographs and example outputs.